rguske/rguske.github.io/post/vmware-vsphere-integrated-containers-part-1-ova-deployment/index.md

 # vSphere Integrated Containers Part I: OVA Deployment

-## Environment Pre-Requisites:
+## Environment Pre-Requisites

 - vSphere Enterprise Plus license or vSphere Remote Office Branch Office (ROBO) Advanced (!)
- * Dependency on the vDistributed Switch
+  - Dependency on the vDistributed Switch
- * VIC also supports VMware NSX
+  - VIC also supports VMware NSX
 - User with administrative credentials to vCenter
 - Internet Access for downloading images
 - min. two vDistributed Switch Port Groups
- * for public communication (VCH to external network)
+  - for public communication (VCH to external network)
- * for inter containers communication create a dedicated port group for use as the bridge network for each VCH
+  - for inter containers communication create a dedicated port group for use as the bridge network for each VCH
- * If DHCP is not available on these segments, please, request a range of free IP-Addresses.
+- If DHCP is not available on these segments, please, request a range of free IP-Addresses.

 {{< admonition info "Info" true >}}
 You´ll find all necessary pieces of information with regards to Licensing as well as Deployment Requirements on the official <a href="https://vmware.github.io/vic-product/assets/files/html/1.4/vic_vsphere_admin/vic_installation_prereqs.html" target="_blank">VIC Github Page</a>.